Matrisome/matrisome-annotator-v1_2016/README.md

 Output file:

-    The output file name will be annotations.filename.csv and will be available to download on this page upon completion of the task.
+    The output file name will be annotations.filename.csv.
     The output file is a comma-separated text file that can be opened with excel.
     Matrisome division and category annotations will be in the first and second columns of the output file.